anikomt/ApiTaskQuandoo/README.md

 -  check login features in different browsers;
 -  check simultanious logging in in several browsers/browser pages.

+For API task improvement I would consider adding negative cases and adding `GET` SINGLE USER request to get the user data (right now the test only includes `POST` requests).

-In addition code refactoring and naming refactoring should be applied.
+In addition code refactoring and naming refactoring should be applied for both UI and API tasks.